-(d) Accounting policy
+(d) Tax accounting policy

 The Fund is a complying superannuation fund for the purposes of the provisions of the Income Tax Assessment Act 1997.
 Accordingly, the concessional tax rate of 15% has been applied to the Fund's taxable income.